cisocrgroup/Resources/manuals/profiler-manual.md

       - `--out_doc outputFile` writes the original input document with correction candidates for each token as a `DocXML` formatted file.
+      - `--simpleOutput` writes the correction candidates in a simple format to stdout.

 You can additionally restrict the number of iterations using the `--iteratons n` command line option.
 This overwrites any settings in